agroal/pgagroal/doc/GETTING_STARTED.md

   -f, --file FILE         Set the path to a user file -U, --user USER         Set the user name
-  -P, --password PASSWORD Set the password for the user -g, --generate          Generate a password for the master key -V, --version           Display version information -?, --help              Display help
+  -P, --password PASSWORD Set the password for the user -g, --generate          Generate a password
+  -V, --version           Display version information -?, --help              Display help